AzJRC/OpenSource-SecOps/cti_lifecycle/CTI_DEMO.md

 > _prioritized set of topics that your stakeholders need intelligence on in order to make better decisions_

-According to Darby, we SHOULD go through every relevant stakeholder in the organization that will use or receive the intelligence, and ask them what kind of intel they need, their concerns, and their needs.
+Moreoever, Darby suggests that we SHOULD go through every relevant stakeholder in the organization that will use or receive the intelligence, and ask them what kind of intel they need, their concerns, and their needs.

 This interviewing process is very fruitful because stakeholder can provide experience-based information that minimizes the possibility of missing details or plugging gaps in the investigation.

-> [!TIP]
-> In a real engagement it is recommended to track the time invested in the interviewing process using tools such as Google Calendar.
-Also, you should use the concentric-circle (must, should, could) approach to identify the most important stakeholders you should interact with first, in order to minimize time and costs.
+Yet, it is important to understand how these frameworks are used in real world CTI engagements.
+For instance, Red Hat's approch for PIR development is both internal and external focused, requiring constant interaction with stakeholders to identify what they call the ELEMENTS, FUNCTIONS, and ASSETS of the organization (internal) and potential ADVERSARY OPERATIONS (external).
+As a result, the PIRs generated with this framework are organization-specific useful for strategic and operational stakeholders.

+In contrast, Intel 471's approach to Intelligence Requirements uses an external; threat-centric approach, specifically tailored to Cyber Underground (CU) intelligence (i.e., ilicit forums, marketplaces, etc).
+Moreoever, this approach follows an strictly standardized process, that differentiates greatly with Red Hat's more flexible process.

+Regardless these differences, we can make use of both approaches and suggestions to deliver better CTI results.
+Red Hat's approach is useful to define our first version of IRs and PIRs, while Intel 471's approach can be useful to further refine those PIRs into threat-centric PIRs and SIRs.

 ![Cyber Intelligence Tradecraft Report - CMU - Intelligence Requirements Inverted Pyramid](/media/cti_lifecycle-cti_demo-01-intelligence_requirements.png)

+In summary, the combined approaches makes PIRs both business-relevant and threat-realistic

-#### Step 1: Identify ELEMENTS of the organization
+#### Step 1: Identify ELEMENTS, FUNCTIONS, and ASSETS of the organization

 Before mocking up any PIR, [RedHat PIR Framework v1.1](https://github.com/redhat-infosec/priority-intelligence-requirements-dev/tree/main) recommends identifying the **ELEMENTS** of the organization, derive the **FUNCTION**, and then map to its supporting **ASSETS**.